 While people may not be concerned about hackers infiltrating their IoT refrigerator or toaster, losing control of a vehicle elicits greater concern, and law enforcement officials have already begun to encounter such crimes in the real world.

 The Houston Police Department recently posted a YouTube video that shows two suspects within 12 minutes shutting off the alarm of a Jeep Wrangler Unlimited and successfully reversing the vehicle out of the driveway via a laptop.

 Features consumers generally consider to be harmless like Bluetooth radio, wireless internet, and even a cell phone connected by a USB cable can allow hackers to gain access to a car’s internal computer system.

-Essentially, anything connected to the Internet is prone to being compromised and organizations must consider how the development and use of IoT devices will change the landscape of network security management.
-Smartwatches, fitness trackers, Internet-connected home devices, and more can be used to compromise a company’s IT network and sufficient physical, technical, and administrative safeguards must be implemented to effectively secure a business against the threats that accompany IoT technology.
+Essentially, anything connected to the Internet is prone to be compromised and organizations must consider how the development and use of IoT devices will change the landscape of network security management.
+Smartwatches, fitness trackers, Internet-connected home devices, and more can be used to compromise a company’s IT network, and sufficient physical, technical, and administrative safeguards must be implemented to effectively secure a business against the threats that accompany IoT technology.

 Aldridge has the knowledge and support your business needs to embrace the latest technology developments while keeping your IT network safe from cybercriminals.
 Consider outsourcing your IT and keep your business ahead of the curve and out of the reach of hackers.